 Careers in health promotion are multifaceted, as are the areas of further study.
 Careers include health promotion, health education/teaching health, working in various disciplines of public health, health science, health care administration and environmental health.
-This Associate of Arts Oregon Transfer program is designed as a broad-based degree in the area of health studies.
-It is also designed for maximum transferability to several specific health programs including Portland State University (School of Community Health), Eastern Oregon University (School of Education), Eastern Washington University (School of Community Health Education), Boise State University (School of Education/Health Promotion), Oregon State University (College of Health and Human Performance-Public Health Department), and Eastern Oregon University and Southern Oregon University Department of Health and Physical Education (Health Promotion/Fitness Management).
+This AAOT program is designed as a broad-based degree in the area of health studies.
+It is also designed for maximum transferability to several specific health programs including:

+- Portland State University (School of Community Health) - Eastern Oregon University (School of Education) - Eastern Washington University (School of Community Health Education) - Boise State University (School of Education/Health Promotion) - Oregon State University (College of Health and Human Performance-Public Health Department) - Eastern Oregon University and Southern Oregon University Department of Health and Physical Education (Health Promotion/Fitness Management).

 Students should check with each school to ensure the latest transfer information is used when designing their program.

-The Associate of Arts Oregon Transfer degree meets the state of Oregon transfer degree requirements, allowing students to transfer to an Oregon public university and some out-of-state universities having met all lower-division general education requirements; with the appropriate course planning, all lowerdivision major requirements may also be met.
+The AAOT degree meets the state of Oregon transfer degree requirements, allowing students to transfer to an Oregon public university and some out-of-state universities having met all lowerdivision general education requirements; with the appropriate course planning, all lower-division major requirements may also be met.
 Students should work closely with an advisor to select the best degree option and review specific transfer requirements.